bastienwirtz/homer/README.md

 ### Manually

 **How to build / install it?** There is no build system (😱), use it like that!
-It'meant to be stupid simple & zero maintenance required. just copy the static files somewhere, and visit the `index.html`.
+It's meant to be stupid simple & zero maintenance required.
+Just copy the static files somewhere, and visit the `index.html`.

-## configuration
+## Configuration

 Title, icons, links, colors, and services can be configured in the `config.yml` file, using [yaml](http://yaml.org/) format.